Trading Education Center

 Holiday Effects

-Pre-holiday sessions often see reduced volume and range-bound trading.
-Post-holiday sessions may have increased volatility.
+Pre-holiday sessions see reduced volume and range-bound trading.
+Post-holiday sessions often bring increased volatility as news accumulates.

 Common Trading Biases